kallelzied/demo-terraform-aws/terraform-aws-modules/tf-s3/README.md

 No special requirement, but as always try to use the last version

 # Module outputs
-his module exposes the following outputs:
+This module exposes the following outputs:
  * s3-id : The S3 bucket ID
  * s3-arn: The S3 bucket ARN